2012 Miami RedHawks football team

 The 2012 Miami RedHawks football team represented Miami University in the 2012 NCAA Division I FBS football season.
 They were led by second-year head coach Don Treadwell and played their home games at Yager Stadium.

 They were a member of the East Division of the Mid-American Conference.
 They finished the season 4–8, 3–5 in MAC play to finish in a tie for fourth place in the East Division.
+Quarterback Zac Dysert led the conference with 3,483 passing yards, and was drafted after the season in the 7th round of the 2013 NFL draft.